6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

 Organizations with low risk evaluation capabilities struggle to consider how seemingly far-off threats may impact their operations.
 For example, imagine a hurricane started brewing off the east coast.
 Companies directly in the path of the storm would rightly start evaluating the severity of the threat.
 But companies located in, say, Kansas might assume the threat has no relevance to them.

-In reality, this could not be farther from the truth.
+Often, this could not be further from the truth.
 Is the company going to have any business travelers to the east coast in the next month?
 Or, for that matter, leisure travelers?
 Any trips that are scheduled need to be reconsidered.
-Or what about the company’s larger supply chain?
-If any suppliers are located in the path of the storm, or if their logistics pass through a port on the coast, they need to prepare for their operations to be disrupted.
-The storm could also impact demand for the company’s product or services.
+What about the company’s larger supply chain?
+If any suppliers are located in the path of the storm, or if their logistics pass through a port on the coast, they need to prepare for disruptions.
+The storm could also impact demand for the company’s products or services.
 Even though the storm might be 1,000+ miles away from headquarters in Kansas, it could end up being a high-severity threat.

 Signs of HIGH risk evaluation

-Organizations with high risk evaluation capabilities are able to always think “two steps ahead” as to how various risks could affect their people and operations.
-Taking the hurricane example, a company with exemplary risk evaluation would immediately see the severity of the risk.
-Any business trips passing to the east coast would be reevaluated, and all employees would be warned of the dangers of leisure travel to the at-risk area as well.
-They would immediately open a dialogue with suppliers that could be impacted, asking what to expect.
-Identifying this connection early would allow the company to mitigate the impact of the risk before anything materialized.
+Organizations with high risk evaluation capabilities are always thinking “two steps ahead” as to how various risks might affect their people and operations.
+Taking the hurricane example, a company with exemplary risk evaluation would immediately recognize the severity of the risk.
+The company would reevaluate any business trips to the east coast and warn all employees of the dangers of leisure travel to at-risk areas as well.
+They would immediately open a dialogue with suppliers that could be impacted so they’ll know what to expect and prepare for.
+Identifying these connections early would allow the company to mitigate the impacts of the risk before anything materialized.

 Improving risk evaluation is easier said than done.
-All the same, it’s a critical aspect of risk intelligence—so you need to take steps to improve your organization’s risk evaluation if it’s an area where you struggle.
+Navigate this process one step at a time to improve your organization’s risk evaluation if it’s an area where you struggle.